NikkyAI/libomv-java/libomv-core/trunk/README.txt

 certificates in the res directory to the URI and if there is a match, loads it into the keystore for that connection.
 If no stored certificate can be found the Java default keystore will be used, which contains certificates for most standard root CAs.
+If you happen to need to connect to a different (for instance OpenSim based) server with this library that may be using a private SSL certificate, you can retrieve the binary (X509) certificate stream from the server and store it in a file, adding this file to the res/ directory of the library with a name pattern
+<server uri fragment>.cert, that matches an identifiable part of the server uri.

 Running examples